fartbagxp/gov-domains/README.md

 # gov-domains

-This repository will be used to track government domains and AS as an information portal.
+This repository answers a couple questions about public government domains.

+    What technology do public government websites use?
+    What is already allowed?
+    What can I use, based on precedence?

-The goal of this repository is to be able to quickly understand what federal agencies are using as their edge network environment.
+The intention is to understand what federal agencies or state or city government are using as their technology stack, including edge technologies, network setup, and backend hosting.

 ## Sources of Information